Artwork by

 Medically reviewed by

 Sometimes, the schizophrenia effect on the family can be quite drastic.
 People with schizophrenia are often emotionally unavailable because they are preoccupied with their mental stress.
-One of the prominent schizophrenia effects is delusions.
+One of the prominent schizophrenia effects of schizophrenia on the family is delusions.
 Their false notions, delusions, and hallucinations make them paranoid and confused about everything around them.
 Consequently, family members often feel hurt and frustrated.
 Here are a few causes, effects, and aftereffects of schizophrenia patient care –

 Once this condition is detected, it can be disruptive to families; the members of the family constantly keep searching for someone to blame for the development of this condition.
 The reactions of the family members (to another family member acquiring this disease) may, at times, result in the ‘shame and blame’ syndrome.
 This can cause estrangement and disagreements among the family members.